2025 Gaza City offensive: Razing of Gaza City

 On 22 August, Katz warned that unless Hamas yields to Israel's terms the city could be destroyed.
 This threat had begun to be carried out, with residents of Gaza City reporting that the Israeli military was systematically razing parts of the city to the ground.
 One resident reported: "There is hardly any fighting going on, but heavy artillery and bulldozers are moving from one street to the other, destroying all of these residential clusters".
 Mondoweiss reported that Israel had hired private contractors who used bulldozers to destroy entire neighbourhoods.

 On 17 September, Israeli finance minister Bezalel Smotrich said Gaza City was a "real estate bonanza", and that its demolition would make way for a rebuilding and renewal.
 Despite statements by Israeli government leaders, IDF officials told reporters that there was no policy to completely raze Gaza City neighborhoods.

 Israeli hostages

-On 17 August, it was reported that Hamas and PIJ were considering a plan to transfer Israeli hostages to Gaza City in order to deter the offensive.
-On 29 August, Abu Obaida confirmed that hostages had been transferred to combat zones.
+On 17 August, it was reported that Hamas and Palestinian Islamic Jihad (PIJ) were considering a plan to transfer Israeli hostages to Gaza City in order to deter the offensive.
+On 29 August, Abu Obeida confirmed that hostages had been transferred to combat zones.

 On 5 September, Hamas published a new video of two Israeli hostages held in Gaza City, Guy Gilboa-Dalal and Alon Ohel.
 The video, purportedly filmed on 28 August, was rare in that it was filmed above ground, showing Gilboa-Dalal and Ohel being driven around the city in a car.
-According to statements made by Gilboa-Dalal, at least eight other hostages are being held in Gaza City, and the Israeli offensive endangered all of their lives.
-Reportedly, Palestinian sources within Gaza informed Kan that the hostages are being held above ground in tents and residences with the aim of restricting Israeli forces from operating in certain areas.
+According to statements made by Gilboa-Dalal, at least eight other hostages were being held in Gaza City, and the Israeli offensive endangered all of their lives.
+Reportedly, Palestinian sources within Gaza informed Israeli Public Broadcasting Corporation (Kan) that the hostages are being held above ground in tents and residences with the aim of restricting Israeli forces from operating in certain areas.

 On 17 September, it was reported that Israeli security officials privately informed the families of hostages that they lack specific information on their current locations.
 On 18 September, Hamas clarified that the Gaza City offensive means that Israel will not receive any hostages, dead or alive, comparing their fate to that of Ron Arad.
-On 22 September, Hamas released a new video showing Alon Ohel, who appears to be losing vision in his right eye.
+On 22 September, Hamas released a new video showing Alon Ohel, who appeared to be losing vision in his right eye.

-On 28 September, the Al-Qassam Brigades announced "the loss of contact" with two hostages, Matan Angrest and Omri Miran, during Israeli attacks on Sabra and Tel al-Hawa.
+On 28 September, the al-Qassam Brigades announced "the loss of contact" with two hostages, Matan Angrest and Omri Miran, during Israeli attacks on Sabra and Tel al-Hawa.
 The Brigades demanded that Israel halt air sorties in those areas for 24 hours so that it could locate the missing hostages.